ochinski/vito-node/README.md

 # Backend to the Pizza Mangment System
 Buinsess POS backend using express and mongoDB backend

-NOTE: NO SECURITY FEATURES IN PLACE
+NOTE: NO SECURITY FEATURES IN PLACE,
+ --- prototyping version before cleaned up and put into production  ---

 # Key Features
 - REST api for customer's, users and order's from the POS system